 Policy and market analysis

 The Detroit Housing Market: Challenges and Innovations for a Path Forward.
 Our analysis of the Detroit housing market documents the city’s challenges and recent housing innovations and confirms the need to develop and expand multifaceted strategies that address the core components of a healthy housing market: demand, supply, and credit access.

 Southeast Michigan Housing Futures: A Converging Story for the Detroit Metropolitan Area.
 The Detroit region is expected to gain roughly 380,000 households between 2010 and 2040.
-With this growth, the region will face three major challenges: a decline in African American homeownership, growing demand for rental housing, and the need for new senior housing models.
+With this growth, the region will face three major challenges, which we explore in-depth through three follow-on briefs: a decline in African American homeownership, growing demand for rental housing, and the need for new senior housing models.

 The Financial Health of Detroit Residents.
 We use credit bureau data to examine Detroit residents’ financial health through credit scores, debt profiles, and delinquencies, and we recommend city-level programs and policies to improve these measures.

 Commercial Capital Flows.
 This project identifies trends in commercial investment in Detroit over the past several years, the neighborhoods and districts where investments are made, and the lenders and institutions involved in the city’s resurgence.

 In collaboration with the National Neighborhood Indicators Partnership and its local partner, Data Driven Detroit, we are engaging residents and advising local nonprofits, the city, and others on neighborhood indicators and other data issues in the Detroit area.